-The proposed action and action alternatives are in conformance with the Eagle Lake Resource Management Plan and Record of Decision (April 2008), Section 2.24.4, and the Nevada and Northeastern California Greater Sage-Grouse Record of Decision and Approved Resource Management Plan Amendment, as amended (March 2019), Section 2.1.5.
-These documents are available on the National NEPA Register at: https://eplanning.blm.gov/epl-front-office/eplanning/nepa/nepa\register.do.
+The proposed action and action alternatives are in conformance with the Eagle Lake Resource Management Plan and Record of Decision (April 2008), Section 2.24.4, and the Nevada and Northeastern California Greater Sage-Grouse Approved Resource Management Plan Amendment (ARMPA) and Record of Decision (2015), Section 2.2.5.
+These documents are available on the National NEPA Register at: https://eplanning.blm.gov/epl-front-office/eplanning/nepa/nepa_register.do.